Die hardening, die and aircraft component repair and automotive parts coating.

 With LMD, metal powder is fed into a laser beam, which is scanned across a surface where it deposits powder material in a precise web-type formation.
 As compared to traditional cladding processes, such as thermal spray or welding processes, LMD provides a better metallurgical bond, enhanced corrosion protection, smaller heat affected zone and less distortion.
 Components such as landing gear bearing rings or casting dies can be modified or repaired without having to reproduce the entire part.

 For aerospace components, this service is provided at Bilsing Automation Turkey, which holds EASA Part-145, FAA 14 CFR 145/43, GACAR Part 145/43 and SHY Part 145 certifications.

-At Bilsing Automation, we are proud to be one of the early companies offering extreme high-speed laser material deposition process, developed by the Fraunhofer Institute for Laser Technology and known by its German acronym EHLA.
-A type of laser cladding process for corrosion and wear protection of components, EHLA provides an economically feasible alternative for coating environmentally friendly surfaces in less time.
-This technology has already shown reliability in producing coatings – with different material combinations — for brake discs in automotive ICE or emobility applications
+At Bilsing Automation, we are proud to be one of the early companies offering EHLA (Extremes Hochgeschwindigkeits Laserauftragsschweißen), a new and extremely high-speed material deposition or laser cladding process for corrosion and wear protection of components.
+EHLA provides an economically feasible alternative for coating environmentally friendly surfaces in less time.
+This technology has already shown reliability in producing coatings—with different material combinations—for brake discs in automotive ICE or e-mobility applications.

 With EHLA, the coating is metallurgically bonded via the fusion process to the base layers, so it does not chip, peel, or delaminate and it is non-porous.
 These characteristics result in EHLA delivering more efficient protection than competitive techniques.
 And, EHLA reaches speeds that are 100 to 250 times faster than traditional laser metal deposition, enabling it to cover much larger areas.